KeikeiSo/Design_patterns/README.md

 - no need to create a seperate class of null but rather just use the one created in the interface

 ## Strategy
-- when you want a method be able to apply to a group of object with similar functionality
+- when you want to support a interchangeable family of algorithm
 ### Interface Segregation Principle(ISP)
 client code should not be forced to depend on interfaces it does not need

 ## Iterator
 - when you want to access an internal collection without violating encapsulation and information hiding properties

+# Antipatterns

+## PRIMITIVE OBSESSION
+- tendency to use primitive types to represent other abstraction

+## INAPPROPRIATE INTIMACY
+- interact too much with individual instances variables inside an object